 |Domestic Box Office: $7,919,117||Overseas Box Office: $1,404,716|

-After Spike Lee got into a public spat over the absence of black soldiers in Clint Eastwood’s two WWII pics, Flags Of Our Fathers and Letters From Iwo Jima, he set out to make his own tribute to WWII black soldiers with Miracle At St. Anna.
-Italy based On My Own contributed $8.74 million of the $45 million budget and Italy based RAI Cinema, France based TF1 and Disney contributed to the rest of the budget.
+After Spike Lee got into a public spat over the absence of black soldiers in Clint Eastwood’s two WWII pics, Flags Of Our Fathers and Letters From Iwo Jima, he set out to make his own tribute to WWII black soldiers.
+The budget for Miracle At St. Anna was $45 million and Italy based On My Own contributed $8.74 million and Italy based RAI Cinema, France based TF1 and Disney contributed to the rest of the budget.
 TF1 Intl. took international rights outside the US and Disney distributed in the US under their Touchstone banner.

 The film made a poor $1.3 million in Italy and then TF1 refused to release the film in much of the world after poor reviews and tried to sever its distribution contract.
 This tied the picture up in the courts without a proper offshore rollout.
 A Paris court sided with director Spike Lee, screenwriter James McBride and On My Own and ordered TF1 to pay $45.8 million for failure to distribute Miracle At St. Anna.
 That amount was reduced to an undisclosed number, when the two sides settled years later in 2011.
 The film eventually went straight to video in France in 2011 and saw a belated video release in most territories.
 The overseas total was a mere $1.4 million, with almost all of that coming from Italy.